 If you are wondering how to be more self-reliant you are in good company!
 Many people are interested in increasing their self-reliance, saving money, and living a more sustainable lifestyle.
 The good news is that you can achieve this no matter where you live.

-When we think of being self-reliant, the image of a large garden, apple trees, cattle, or fields of grain come to mind.
+When we think of being self-reliant, the image of a large garden, apple trees, cattle, or fields of grain comes to mind.
 But there are many things you can do to increase your self-sufficiency without moving to a large farm in the country!

-Self Reliant Skill Sets
+Self-Reliant Skill Sets

 People who grew up learning self-reliance skills from their family do have an advantage on a homestead.
 However, you can do more for yourself and learn new skills no matter what your age or background.